One-of-a-Kind Stories

 American Avocet on managed, former salt ponds in the South Bay.
 Photo: Roopak Bhatt, USGS

 Our magazine’s media motto for many years has been “Where there’s an estuary, there’s a crowd.”
-The SF Estuary is a place where people, wildlife, and commerce congregate, and where watersheds, rivers and the ocean meet and mix, creating a place of unusual diversity.
+The San Francisco Estuary is a place where people, wildlife, and commerce congregate, and where watersheds, rivers and the ocean meet and mix, creating a place of unusual diversity.
 In choosing to tell the Story of the Estuary in just nine major topics and a few browsing categories, so many unique stories from our archives have been missed.
 Like tales about the region’s various research vessels that collect data on conditions in the water or trawl for fish of management concern.
 Or the stories bringing to life the experiences of people swimming or fishing or boating on the water, or walking the trails and watching the birds on our shores.
 Central to so many of our stories are also the people working on the frontiers of estuary management, and our archives also include profiles, memorials, Q & As and podcasts like this one about efforts to embrace equity in resource management.
-And then there are just the fascinating specifics about a particular place (a quarry, a dam, a levee, a floodplain), a particular group or agency or a time when something really important happened like Measure AA.
+And then there are just the fascinating specifics about a particular place (a dam, a levee, a floodplain), a particular group or agency or a time when something really important happened like Measure AA.
 More treasures can be found by scrolling down to Reporters Look Back on our archive home page (each of our legacy reporters chose their stand out stories).
-If you dig deep into our older archives, you’ll also unearth some tales of times past, all of which add up to the unique place and history that is the SF Estuary.
+If you dig deep into our older archives, you’ll also unearth some tales of times past, all of which add up to the unique place and history that is the San Francisco Estuary.
 Photo: USGS

 Editor’s Picks